Spaghetti

 There’s a Danish / Norwegian concept called hygge that runs strong in my tiny Sapporo apartment, especially throughout the winter.
 It essentially means “cozyness”, which can be evoked through a variety of aesthetic means.
 So, as the snow made it first real solid downfall the other night, and snowshoeing season officially began (for me anyway), I decided to re-hyggefy my home through the power of LED lighting.
 Sometimes it’s the little things that make all the difference.

-First up is the bookshelf, which through the years has transitioned into a micro man-cave with nick knacks and book nooks competing for space.
+First up is the bookshelf which through the years has transitioned into a mico man-cave with nick knacks and book nooks competing for space.

-With a flat glass reading light for illumination, my handmade Nanoblock sakura viewing scene really comes alive.
+With a flat glass reading light for illumination, my handmade Nanoblock sakura viewing scene really comes alive at night.

 An oldie but a goodie… This DIY library from ROBOTIME makes me yearn for all the books I haven’t read sitting in my own library.